Paid Time Off

 Note: This policy reflects the new accrual schedule for Paid Time Off.
 This policy supersedes the vacation, personal day and floating day policies.
 The vacation, personal and floating day policies have been combined into this revised policy.

 Paid Time Off is provided for the purpose of rest, relaxation and a planned interruption from the workplace or to attend to personal affairs.
 Paid Time Off is to be taken within the year accrued in order to receive the personal replenishment value intended.
 Supervisors and staff have the responsibility to plan schedules that meet operating requirements of departments and time off needs of staff.
 In order to balance and meet service and staffing requirements, staff members and supervisors should plan time off schedules well in advance.
-For more information on how to track and manage time away from work, click here.

 All regular part and full time staff members whose salaries are based on service for twelve months are eligible to request the use of accrued Paid Time Off upon the completion of the Introductory Period.